Causal Inference and Data Fusion in Econometrics

 Note that $Z$ appears as an argument in the structural function of $X$, $f_x$.
 Accordingly, $Z$ is a parent of $X$ and an arrow should be added pointing from node $Z$ to $X$.
 Similarly, $X$ and $Z$ appear in $f_y$, which means that the causal graph contains arrows from these variables to $Y$.
-For the sake of readability, we will usually not depict the $U_i$'s explicitly, as in Figure \ref{fig1a}, but will omit them from the graph, whenever they affect only one endogenous variable.
-The presence of common unobserved parent nodes, which render two variables stochastically dependent, is represented by dashed bidirected arcs in the graph (see, e.g., Figure \ref{fig2a}).\footnote{A dashed bidirected arc $X \dashleftarrow \dashrightarrow Y$ serves as a shortcut notation for $X \dashleftarrow U \dashrightarrow Y$, if the set of common causes $U$ is unobservable to the analyst.}
+For the sake of readability, we will usually not depict the $U_i$'s explicitly, as in Figure \ref{fig1a}, but will omit them from the graph whenever they affect only one endogenous variable at a time.
+The presence of common unobserved parent nodes, which render two variables stochastically dependent, is represented by dashed bidirected arcs in the graph (see, e.g., Figure \ref{fig_college}).
+I.e., the arc $X \dashleftarrow \dashrightarrow Y$ serves as a shortcut notation for $X \leftarrow U \rightarrow Y$, where the set of common causes $U$ is unobservable to the analyst.